dfir-dd/incident-response-playbooks/Incident Response/EN/Ransomware/ransomware-playbook.md

    Ransomware impact often get to know first by the end users of systems and services therefore it is important that these user and the service desk (first level support) where the users will raise theire problems are properly trained to detect the signs of system compromise and ransomware infections and that they know where and how to escalate these issues to enable fast first response.

 * **Insurance:**
    Since cyber incidents as any other incidents can cause serious damage and inflict unknown costs it is possible to insure the residual risk for cyber incidents.
-It is not always the best option but it should at least be known.
+It is not always the best option but it should at least be known that this is a possiblility.

 ## Detection / Discovery
 Detecting Ransomware is normally quite easy since it is a "loud" attack event in its nature.
 Ransomware events that were successful can most times be identified by: